mkamosz/angular-example/README.md

 # Angular example

-Simple angular application for get data / show / edit / delete Now thera are mock url's.
+Simple angular application for get data / show / edit / delete Now there are mock url's.
 To set for testing please change in app.mdl.js file `mockData` for false